Quick Index Field Options

 Optimized For (Vector Fields Only)

-For a vector child field, choose whether the Search Service should prioritize recall or latency when returning similar vectors in search results:
+For a vector child field, choose whether the Search Service should prioritize recall, latency, or memory efficiency when returning similar vectors in search results:

 • recall: The Search Service prioritizes returning the most accurate result.
 This may increase resource usage for Search queries.